 - Qutab Minar -- one of Delhi's most popular historical monuments, and the Garden of Five Senses.

-Other important stations on other lines are Khan Market for shopping (east of Central Secretariat on the Violet Line), Pragati Maidan for Humayun's Tomb (east of Khan Market on the Blue Line) and Akshardham (further east on the Blue Line).
+Other important stations on other lines are Khan Market for shopping (east of Central Secretariat on the Violet Line), and Akshardham (on the Blue Line).